What are Shoe Insoles and Do You Need Them?

 Shoe Type

 Not all insoles will work for every shoe.
-High heels and sandals will not be able to accommodate a larger, full-length insole, whereas hiking shoes should have robust support and cushion and stiffness for stability and comfort on the trail.
+High heels and sandals will not be able to accommodate a larger, full-length insole, whereas hiking shoes should have robust support and cushioning and stiffness for stability and comfort on the trail.
 Choose a half insole or stick-on gel insoles for sandals or dress shoes and save the heavy-duty insoles for your favorite sneakers or hikers.

 Tips for Trying Out and Testing Insoles